A FAQ About Google’s New Algorithim Update

-No. Google hires the smartest search engineers on the planet, to create search algorithms that deliver relevant results.
+A: No. Google hires the smartest search engineers on the planet, to create search algorithms that deliver relevant results.
 They’re not going to suddenly stop returning relevant results because a site isn’t mobile optimized.

 This update is simply adding mobile-friendliness as one factor (among thousands of factors) Google will use to rank results for searches from smartphones and tablets.

 Q: How do I know if Google thinks my site is mobile-optimized?